 Oil Analysis is especially recommended for production-critical cranes and high-performance lifting gears that require cost-intensive oils or costly downtime.

-An Oil Analysis can easily be performed during any scheduled preventive maintenance visit and can be bundled with a service agreement such as the CARE Preventive Maintenance program.
+An Oil Analysis can easily be performed during any scheduled preventive maintenance visit and can be bundled with a preventive maintenance program.

 The Gear Case Inspection is designed to determine the condition of your crane gears and related components.
 A visual inspection of key components is performed, and the inspector typically checks the oil level and inspects the gear case interior and gear surfaces using an endoscope.
 An oil sample may be collected for laboratory analysis to detect the presence of burnt oil, metallic particles and other potential symptoms of running problems.